VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

 };
 ```

-Particles can have physics applied to them and they can even collide with other Entitys in a Stage.
+`Particle`s can have physics applied to them and they can even collide with other instances of `Entity` in a `Stage`.